-Domestic violence can leave both crippling physical and emotional injuries and lingering scars.
-Domestic violence occurs when a crime is committed against a victim by someone with whom the victim is, or previously has been involved in a relationship with or someone who lives in the same household as the victim.
+Domestic violence is a crime committed against a victim by someone with whom the victim is, or previously has been involved in a relationship with or someone who lives in the same household as the victim.

-Domestic violence can include any type of physical harm caused by someone who fits the above definition causes someone else physical harm.
-In some states, it may also include a pattern of intimidation or fear that leads a victim to believe that harm is imminent.
+Domestic violence is often described when someone who fits the above definition causes someone else physical harm.
+In some states, this may include a pattern of intimidation or creating fear that harm is imminent.

-Generally, a familial relationship (such as siblings, parent-child, etc.) does not excuse — and it never justifies — physical violence.
-Victims are entitled to relief, just as victims of other violent crimes are.
+Generally, a familial relationship, such as siblings or a parent-child relationship, does not excuse — and it never justifies — physical violence.
+Victims are entitled to the same relief as victims of other violent crimes.

-While the law cannot undo the emotional and physical harm caused by domestic violence, it does seek to protect victims and help them get the relief they need.
+While the law cannot undo the emotional and physical harm domestic abuse causes, it does seek to protect victims and help them get the relief they need.

-A conviction on domestic violence-related charges can lead to serious penalties, such as an extended stay in prison, fines, mandatory domestic violence education, and protection orders.
+A conviction for domestic violence-related charges can lead to serious penalties, such as an extended stay in prison, fines, mandatory domestic violence education, and protection orders.

 While there are many stories about prosecutors dropping charges after victims refuse to cooperate, prosecutors are starting to more frequently take action against abusers without the assistance or consent of a victim.
 Prosecutors try to look for signs that a victim isn’t participating because of a pattern of abuse or threats.